-13.6 BALL IN PLAY
+13.5 BALL IN PLAY

 The ball is in play (able to be played by an attacker other than the kicker or by an opponent) when it has been kicked and moved.
 The distance to be moved is minimal and the "kick" need only be a touch of the ball with the foot in a kicking motion.
 Simply tapping the top of the ball with the foot or stepping on the ball are not sufficient.
-The referee must judge carefully whether any particular kick of the ball and subsequent movement was indeed reasonably taken with the intention of putting the ball into play rather than with the intention merely to position the ball for the restart.
-Referees should not penalize a kicker unfairly by calling as a restart a touch and movement of the ball which, either at the time or based on the kicker's immediately subsequent actions, was clearly not intended as such.
-Likewise, referees should not unfairly punish "failing to respect the required distance" when an opponent was clearly confused by a touch and movement of the ball which was not a restart.